ironman2024/Tailwind-CSS-Project-1/README.md

-# Tailwind Css Project 1
+# Tailwind CSS Project 1

 This repository contains the frontend of the Hoster website.
 The project is a responsive webpage developed using Tailwind CSS, HTML, React, and Vite.